drapergeek/resume/readme.md

 #### [thoughtbot, inc](http://thoughtbot.com), Raleigh, NC (Sept 2013 - Current)
 In addition to my normal developer consultant duties, also:
 * Hired, mentored, and lead developers at thoughtbot
-* Assisted in the sales process including lead generation and networking
+* Assisted in the sales process including lead generation, networking and customer retention
+* Coordinated cross-office scheduling for projects
 * Worked to ensure the financial stability of the office
 * Spoke at local meetups and events